-Therefore use the mymoneykarma.com personal EMI calculator to find the best personal loan option for you.
+Therefore, use the mymoneykarma.com personal EMI calculator to find the best personal loan option for you.

 Equated Monthly Installment (EMI) is the amount that you pay every month to the bank or any other financial institution for a loan that you have taken from that institution.

-EMI is calculated with the basic formula:
+EMI is calculated wiby this basic formula:

 E is EMI

-P is Principal Loan Amount
+P is the Principal Loan Amount

-r is rate of interest calculated on monthly basis. (i.e., r = Rate of Annual interest/12/100.
-If rate of interest is 10.5% per annum, then r = 10.5/12/100=0.00875)
+r is the rate of interest calculated on a monthly basis (i.e., r = Rate of Annual interest/12/100.
+If the rate of interest is 10.5% per annum, then r = 10.5/12/100=0.00875)

-This looks complicated!
-Doesn't it?
+This looks complicated, doesn't it?
 Don�t worry.
 You can use our EMI calculator to get the same result automatically without any hard work from your side.
-Not only do we automate the calculation but we also show you graphs that help you understand your EMI better.
+Not only do we automate the calculation, but we also show you graphs that help you understand your EMI better.

 The mymoneykarma.com EMI calculator can help you in the following ways:

 You can either enter the values in the boxes or use the slider to input the values for all the parameters.
-Once you have entered the values the calculator will automatically calculate the EMI amount for you.
+Once you have entered the values, the calculator will automatically calculate the EMI amount for you.

 The calculator also displays a pie chart that breaks up the total payment for the loan into principal and interest components of the amount paid; it displays the percentage and amount paid for the respective components.
 This information will help you figure out the cost of the loan you are taking and accordingly choose the option where you pay the least interest.